Collaboration and tailored strategies can make all the ...

 In this blog, we’ll unlock the magic of the key worker model and how our key workers help children and families to make more positive life changes.

-At Everyday Independence, our key workers are degree-trained professionals with practical experience and an understanding of children’s development.
+At Everyday Independence, our key workers are degree-trained professionals with practical experience and understanding of children’s development.
 They possess expertise in various fields, including education, social work, occupational therapy, speech pathology, and physiotherapy.
 They are highly trained in looking at a child’s and family’s needs from all angles, identifying any obstacles to developing everyday skills, building independence, and being fully included.

 Key workers are distinct from Key Contacts who work in certain regions, such as Western Australia or South Australia.
 Key Contacts act as support coordinators, coordinating a participant’s therapy providers.
 In comparison, Key Workers are qualified practitioners who deliver therapy and other services directly to participants.